Family Guy controversies: Parents Television Council

 The Parents Television Council (PTC), a conservative non-profit watchdog group, has published critical views of Family Guy.
 In May 2000, in an email, the PTC launched a letter-writing campaign to the Fox network to persuade the network to cancel Family Guy.
 This followed the show's return from a long hiatus in its second season, due to what the PTC claimed were "strong advertiser resistance and low ratings".
 Family Guy made the PTC's 2000, 2005, and 2006 lists of "worst prime-time shows for family viewing", with over forty Family Guy episodes listed as "Worst TV Show[s] of the Week".
 This was due to profanity, animated nudity, and violence.
 The series was also named the worst show of the 2006–2007 season by the PTC.
 In addition, a live-action special hosted by series creator Seth MacFarlane and fellow voice actress Alex Borstein titled Family Guy Presents: Seth & Alex's Almost Live Comedy Show was also named "Worst TV Show of the Week" by the PTC due to what it said were "disgusting sex jokes, crass Holocaust humor, cruel impersonations of deaf people, and loads of bleeped profanity."

 The PTC has targeted Fox, criticizing the network for failing to include "S" (sexual content) and "V" (violence) descriptors in content ratings for some Family Guy episodes.
 The council has cautioned parents that due to the animation style, children might get attracted to the adult show.
 In order to prevent child viewing, the PTC has objected to Fox scheduling Family Guy during early prime time hours.
-Additionally, the council has asked Family Guy sponsors such as Wrigley Company and Burger King to stop advertising during the show as their products appeal to kids as the show had sexual activity.
-The PTC president then became friends with Seth MacFarlane over a complaint over a 2015 episode.
+Additionally, the council has asked Family Guy sponsors such as Wrigley Company and Burger King to stop advertising during the show as their products appeal to kids, due to the show's sexual content.
+The PTC president then became friends with Seth MacFarlane over a complaint about a 2015 episode.